 Identifying and tracking lost luggage is a universal frustration among travelers.
-Innovators at AT&T's Machine-to-Machine (M2M) Foundry are finding new ways to bring network connectivity and intelligence to both existing devices and new hardware.
+Innovators at the AT&T Foundry machine-to-machine/connected devices (M2M/CD) innovation center are finding new ways to bring network connectivity and intelligence to both existing devices and new hardware.

 Smart Luggage uses a tracking application to provide registration, monitoring, and the ability to control a flashing beacon LED on the luggage.
 AT&T is in the early stages of developing and testing new innovative approaches to Smart Luggage.
 Possibilities for further development include alerts when a bag has landed or is outside a set geo-fence, visual indicators sent from a smartphone to signal a bag to "light up," and deeper integration with various international airline and traveler applications.